FirstStreet/firststreet-go/README.md

 ## Documentation

-**In order to use the First Street Foundation API, you must register for an API key at https://firststreet.dev.**
+**In order to use the First Street Foundation API, you must register for an API key at https://firststreet.dev.** For more in-depth documentation and API reference, see https://docs.firststreet.dev

 ### Initalizing the client